I bought the domain

 Next, I’ll recreate that App Record on iTunes Connect.

 I wrote this because I'm building Vidrio this month.
 I need a super simple site for it, to give it an existence independent of the App Store.
 This post is not associated with my employer.
-This site is hosted by Netlify (who are great, but I'm not associated with them either).
+Found an error?
+Edit this page.